- 07 June 2013 07 June 2013

 In the early mornings I usually went to Tai Chi followed by yoga before indulging in some well-earned breakfast.
 Classes were all 45 minutes, giving me enough time to do classes side-by-side - on one day I managed 5 classes!
 (Although one was a fruit carving class).
 Every day offered a new set of classes to attend and the choice meant I always had something to do; the teachers were very experienced and professional.
 Daily schedules for the next day were always delivered to my door in the evenings as a reminder of my wellness programme schedule.

-TRX training in the fitness centre
+TRX training in the fitness centre (left) An Aquatic Therapy (Watsu) experience (right)

 If you're looking for an unrivalled spa holiday in Thailand, Chiva Som is unquestionably close to perfection.
 On arrival I had a photo taken of me so the staff could recognise me, who had not yet met me.
 The spa is split into male and female areas each with their own FAR infrared sauna, Jacuzzi, steam room, plunge pool and relaxation area.
 I either arrived early or stayed for a while after a treatment to enjoy the peacefulness facilities I could only dream of having at my local gym.
 My favourite treatments included the invigorating massage, traditional Thai massage and acupuncture.
 I tried Aquatic Therapy (Watsu) treatment; a passive technique using the buoyancy of the water to support me while I was gently stretched, and drifted through the water sending me into deep relaxation.